stellar-deprecated/horizon-importer/doc/introduction.md

 ## API Overview

-The following section describes a couple of important concepts for the horizon api at a high level.
-Understanding these concepts will help make your overall experience integrating with horizon much easier.
+The following section describes a couple of important concepts for the Horizon API at a high level.
+Understanding these concepts will help make your overall experience integrating with Horizon much easier.

 ### Response Format

-Rather than using a full custom way of representing the resources we expose in Horizon, we use [HAL](http://stateless.co/hal_specification.html).
-HAL is a simple hypermedia format in JSON that remains simple while giving us a couple of benefits such as simpler client integration for several languages.
+Rather than using a fully custom way of representing the resources we expose in Horizon, we use [HAL](http://stateless.co/hal_specification.html).
+HAL is a hypermedia format in JSON that remains simple while giving us a couple of benefits such as simpler client integration for several languages.
 See [this wiki page](https://github.com/mikekelly/hal_specification/wiki/Libraries) for a list of libraries.

 See [Responses](responses.md) for more details